 The Huawei Browser is what the name says: a tool to surf the internet.
 The browser also comes with an integrated newsfeed and features a Dark Mode for ease of use.

 The Huawei AppGallery replaces the Google Play Store on Huawei and Honor phones.
-Huawei has invested upwards of a billion dollars to create apps for the AppGallery, which, according to the company, has already amassed a user base of 400 million monthly users.
+Huawei has invested upwards of a billion dollars to create apps for the AppGallery, which, according to the company, has already amassed a user base of 530 million monthly active users.
 We’re not sure how Huawei came up with these numbers and if they’re actually legit.
 No third-party research organization has verified Huawei’s claims so far, so it’s best to take those numbers with a grain of salt.

 The AppGallery has been around for a while.
 However, it still doesn’t have a bunch of popular apps, putting it nowhere near the Google Play Store or even Apple’s App Store.

 Currently, it segments applications across 18 different categories, including news, social media, entertainment and more.

 So just which popular apps can you find on the AppGallery?

 Well, for now, you can find big names like Snapchat, WhatsApp, TikTok, Deezer, Amazon, Amazon Prime Videos, Booking.com, The Financial Times, BBC News, and more on the Huawei AppGallery.
 It also has some popular mobile games onboard.

 Sadly, apps like Instagram, Twitter, and more are still absent from Huawei’s app store.
 However, we hear that at least some of those are will make it to AppGallery soon.